 - For a SIP line in gateway mode, the telephone number plan of the upstream SIP PBX is adapted to the internal numbers in the call router. - □ For incoming calls (from the SIP line), the calling party ID is modified.
-The internal number is used if the calling party ID matches with the external telephone number. - □ For outgoing calls (to the upstream PBX), the destination number (called party ID) is modified.
-The external number is used if the called party ID matches with the internal telephone number.
+The internal number is used if the calling party ID matches with the external telephone number.

-For SIP mapping to gateway lines, the full telephone number is mapped.
+- ☐ Configuration parameters for the Voice Call Manager - For outgoing calls (to the upstream PBX), the destination number (called party ID) is modified.
+The external number is used if the called party ID matches with the internal telephone number. - For SIP mapping to gateway lines, the full telephone number is mapped.